ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

---- *Test data:* We test that the label and the images of the dataset have been correclty generated and they have the same length.
+--- *Test data:* We test that the label and the images of the dataset have been correctly generated and they have the same length.
 *Test model:* We test that the model has the correct architecture, and with an input of a tensor the same size of our images in the dataset has the desired output.---

 ### Question 8